On-route place guide

 Fredonia

-Practical and leisure anchor in the first live western New York Route 20 cluster.
+Practical and leisure anchor in the first live western New York Route 20 stretch.

 Fredonia